 On the plus side, most South Africans complete visa applications without a hitch, however, those who refuse to submit to the fuss should not be put off from seeing the world.

-South African passport holders can visit 101 countries visa free (68 visa-free entry, 33 visa on arrival).
-Among the destinations are Botswana, Brazil, Ethiopia, Hong Kong, Israel, Kenya, Mauritius, Qatar, Singapore, Zambia, Zimbabwe - all these countries offer exceptional tourism opportunities and, depending on the airline you choose, are accessible on non-stop flights departing from at least one of South Africa’s three major airports.
+Among the visa-free destinations we are able to explore are Botswana, Brazil, Ethiopia, Hong Kong, Israel, Kenya, Mauritius, Qatar, Singapore, Zambia, Zimbabwe - all these countries offer exceptional tourism opportunities and, depending on the airline you choose, are accessible on non-stop flights departing from at least one of South Africa’s three major airports.

 Find Your Escape by signing-up for the Traveller24 Weekly Newsletter – Subscribe here.
 Or download the News24 App here, to receive expertly curated travel ideas and deals directly to your mobile.